 Many people with GAD also feel constant anxiety with no apparent cause.
 They wake up feeling anxious and can never pinpoint a direct cause.
 The anxiety never seems to disappear throughout the day.

-Generalized anxiety disorder is a relatively common anxiety problem, affecting 3-4% of the population, that turns daily life into a state of worry, anxiety, and fear.
-Excessive thinking and dwelling on the "what ifs" characterizes this anxiety disorder.
-As a result, the person feels there's no way out of the vicious cycle of anxiety and worry, and then becomes depressed about life and the state of anxiety they find themselves in.
+Generalized anxiety disorder is a relatively common anxiety problem, affecting up to 5% of the UK population alone, that turns daily life into a state of worry, anxiety, and fear.
+Excessive thinking and dwelling on the “what ifs” characterizes this anxiety disorder.
+As a result, the person feels there’s no way out of the vicious cycle of anxiety and worry, and then becomes depressed about life and the state of anxiety they find themselves in.

 Generalized anxiety usually does not cause people to avoid situations, and there isn’t an element of a “panic attack” involved in the prognosis, either.
 It’s the thinking, thinking, thinking, dwelling, dwelling, ruminating, ruminating, and inability to shut the mind off that so incapacitates the person.
 At other times, thoughts seem almost non-existent because the anxious feelings are so dominant.
 Feelings of worry, dread, lack of energy, and a loss of interest in life are common.
 Many times there is no “trigger” or “cause” for these feelings and the person realizes these feelings are irrational.
 Nevertheless, the feelings are very real.
 At this point, there is no “energy” or “zest” in life and no desire to want to do much.